Natzweiler-Struthof concentration camp: Post-war criminal trials

 The first camp commandant, Hans Hüttig, was sentenced to life in prison on 2 July 1954 by a French military court in Metz.
 In 1956, he was released from detention after being imprisoned for eleven years.

 Josef Kramer, the former commandant of the camp during the time of the Jewish skull collection project, was arrested at Bergen-Belsen concentration camp on 17 April 1945 and tried at Lüneburg in the British-occupied sector for other crimes committed in Auschwitz and Bergen-Belsen.
 He was sentenced on 16–17 November 1945 and was hanged at Hamelin prison on 13 December 1945.

 The commandant of Natzweiler at the time that four female resistance agents were executed, Fritz Hartjenstein and five others were tried by a British war crimes court at Wuppertal, from 9 April to 5 May 1946.
 All of the accused were found guilty; of these, three were sentenced to death and two hanged.
 Hartjenstein's death sentence was commuted to life imprisonment on 1 June 1946.
 However, he was tried a second time by the British for hanging a POW who was a member of the Royal Air Force.
-Hartjenstein was sentenced to death by firing squad on 5 June 1946.
-The sentence was not carried out, and he was then extradited to France, where he was tried at Metz for his crimes at Natzweiler and sentenced to death.
 He died of a heart attack while awaiting execution on 20 October 1954.